COVID-19 Preparedness and Response Plan

 - Disposable masks will be provided to students and visitors who do not have one of their own.

 - Hands should be washed before putting on a mask, and mask should fit snugly against the sides of the face and secure under the chin, and must always cover both the nose and mouth.
 Make sure you can breathe easily.

 - Do not touch the mask while wearing, and if you do, wash your hands.

 - To remove your mask, untie the strings behind your head or stretch the ear loops or ties.
 Handle only by the ear loops or ties.
 Fold the outside corners together.
 Place mask in washing machine, or if you must wear again before washing, store face down on a paper towel or hanging on a paper bag.
 Be careful not to touch your eyes, nose, and mouth when removing your mask and wash hands immediately after removing.

 - Do not place a mask on a child younger than 2 years of age, or anyone who has trouble breathing, is unconscious, incapacitated or otherwise unable to remove the mask without assistance.

 - Because cloth masks offer some level of protection to the wearer but primarily protect other people from the wearer’s respiratory secretions, they are not considered PPE.

 Personal Protective Equipment (PPE)

-- Appropriate PPE will be identified through assessment of known or suspected hazards based upon an employee’s job duties and their work environment.
+- Appropriate PPE will be identified through assessment of known or suspected hazards based upon an employee’s job duties, their work environment and their vaccination status (if disclosed).
+Accommodations may be made for those employees with documented religious or medical exemption.

 - Will be properly fitted and refitted (i.e., medical-grade masks or respirators).